Politics of India: Office of the President of India

 The President of India is the head of state of the Republic of India.
 The president is the nominal head of the executive, the first citizen of the country, as well as the supreme commander of the Indian Armed Forces.

 The new president is chosen by an electoral college consisting of the elected members of both houses of parliament (MPs), the elected members of the State Legislative Assemblies (Vidhan Sabha) of all States and the elected members of the legislative assemblies (MLAs) of union territories with legislatures, i.e., National Capital Territory (NCT) of Delhi, Jammu and Kashmir and Puducherry.

 The election process of the president is a more extensive process than of the prime minister who is also elected indirectly (elected by the members of the majority party (or union) in the Lok Sabha).
-Whereas President being the constitutional head with duties to protect, defend and preserve the constitution and rule of law in a constitutional democracy with constitutional supremacy, is elected in an extensive manner by the members of Lok Sabha, Rajya Sabha and state legislative assemblies in a secret ballot procedure.
+Whereas President being the constitutional head with duties to protect, defend and preserve the constitution and rule of law in a constitutional democracy with constitutional supremacy, is elected in an extensive manner by the members of Rajya Sabha, Lok Sabha and state legislative assemblies in a secret ballot procedure.

 Office of the Vice-President of India

 The Vice President of India is the deputy to the head of state of the Republic of India, i.e. the president of India.
 The office of vice president is the second-highest constitutional office after the president and ranks second in the order of precedence and first in the line of succession to the presidency.
-The vice president is also the ex officio chairman of the Rajya Sabha.
+The vice president is also the ex officio chairperson of the Rajya Sabha.

 Article 66 of the Constitution of India states the manner of election of the vice president.
 The vice president is elected indirectly by members of an electoral college consisting of the members of both Houses of Parliament and not the members of state legislative assembly by the system of proportional representation using single transferable votes and the voting is conducted by Election Commission of India via secret ballot.
 The vice president also acts as the chancellor of the Panjab University and Delhi University.